 Back-to-school time is often a mixture of sadness and relief for parents.
 Sad because your child is one year older, possibly starting a new phase (like kindergarten or middle school), and happy because your kids are now off to school every morning!

-Everyone wants their kids to be able to do their best in school, but today’s schools often have lunchrooms filled with poor food choices, vending machines full of high-sugar sodas, and too little physical education time or sports activities.
-To give your children their best shot, let’s focus on what you can do to help your children’s brains and learning ability:
+Everyone wants their kids to be able to do their best in school, but lunchrooms often have poor food choices and vending machines full of high-sugar sodas.
+And sometimes schools have too little physical education time or sports activities.
+To give your kids their best shot, let’s focus on what you can do to help!

 - Breakfast: After a good night’s sleep, it’s time for a good breakfast, too.
 Starting kids’ days off with a good protein source, fresh fruits, or even vegetables is key to giving their brains the energy they need.
 Try yogurt with granola, breakfast burritos with shredded carrots, or protein-packed shakes with frozen blueberries for extra brain power.

 - Healthy food options: Once you get them out the door with a good breakfast, don’t stop there.
 Packing your child’s lunch is generally healthier than relying on school lunches.
 At home, put a fruit bowl out so they walk by it often.
 Keep soda out of the house.
 Keep processed foods to a minimum; certain food additives have been associated with hyperactivity.